Skip to main content

 Here's all you need to know about SWIFT/BIC codes

-Written by Grey Support
+Written by Mojisola Aimasiko

-Updated over a week ago
+Updated over 2 months ago

 A SWIFT code, also called a SWIFT number, is a unique identification code used to identify banks, financial institutions, and non-financial institutions worldwide.
 It stands for the Bank/Financial Institution Identifier Code (BIC).
 Business Identifier Code (BIC) and SWIFT code are often used interchangeably.